Spetsnaz: Early Soviet Union

-Second World War and spanish civil war
+Second World War and Spanish Civil War

-GRU and NKVD derived from the tcheka and participated in the spanish civil war fighting fascists behind their lines using guerilla and terror strategies.
-Fighting Germany, Japan and Finland in the Second World War, new units of storm pioneers, parachuters, NKVD and GRU were set up.
+GRU and NKVD derived from the Cheka and participated in the Spanish Civil War fighting fascists behind their lines using guerilla strategies.
+Fighting Germany, Japan, Poland and Finland in the Second World War, new units of storm pioneers, parachuters, NKVD and GRU were set up.
 Thereby the soviets merged existing experiences and started to unify different military branches.

 Navy

-It became clear early on for Soviet leadership that it had an urgent need for immediate intelligence on German land forces in northern Norway and Finland.
+The Soviet leadership had an urgent need for intelligence on German land forces in northern Norway and Finland.
 On 5 July 1941 Admiral Arseniy Golovko of the Northern Fleet authorized the formation of a ground reconnaissance detachment.
-This unit, the 4th Special Volunteer Detachment, was to be recruited from the fleet's athletes and have an initial fill of 65 to 70 personnel.
+This unit, the 4th Special Volunteer Detachment, was to be recruited from the fleet's athletes and have an initial size of 65 to 70 personnel.
 Later the unit was renamed the 181st Special Reconnaissance Detachment.
 They were trained as frogmen.
 The most prominent of these new recruits was Viktor Leonov, who joined the Soviet Navy in 1937.
 He was assigned to a submarine training detachment and then transferred to a repair station in the Northern Fleet at Polyarnyy.
 Leonov had trained as a scuba diver, after which he joined 4th Special Volunteer Detachment, where he proved his daring and leadership skills conducting numerous clandestine operations and twice being awarded the title of Hero of the Soviet Union.

 Initially the unit was confined to performing small scale reconnaissance missions, platoon sized insertions by sea and on occasion on land into Finland and later Norway.
 They began conducting sabotage missions and raids to snatch prisoners for interrogation.
 They would also destroy German ammunition and supply depots, communication centers, and harass enemy troop concentrations along the Finnish and Russian coasts.
 When the European conflict ended, the Naval Scouts were sent to fight the Japanese.
 Leonov along with Capt.
-Kulebyakin and 140 men, landed on a Japanese airfield at Port Vonsan, not realizing they were opposed by over 3,500 enemy soldiers.
+Kulebyakin and 140 men, landed on a Japanese airfield at Port Vonsan, unaware that they were opposed by over 3,500 enemy soldiers.
 A tense standoff ensued, until the commanding officers of the unit managed to bluff the Japanese forces into surrendering.

 Army

-Each soviet front/army had had up to 1942 their own independent guard-battalion (Otdelnly Gwardieskij Batalion Minerow), OGBM, so called miners, for reconnaissance and commando missions.
-The soldiers had to be younger than 30 years, were mostly athletes or hunters and had to identify 100% with their mission.
+Each Soviet front/army up to 1942 had their own independent guard-battalion (Otdelnly Gwardieskij Batalion Minerow), OGBM, so called miners, for reconnaissance and commando missions.
+The soldiers had to be younger than 30, were mostly athletes or hunters and had to identify 100% with their mission.
 Many exhausted and wounded soldiers were, even in training, left to their own devices.
-They had a hardcore selection qualifying them to be elite but caused high numbers of casualties.
-They infiltrated foreign occupied areas by air and land, cooperated with and trained local partisans.
+The selection methods qualified the troops as elite but caused high numbers of casualties.
+The "miners" infiltrated foreign-occupied areas by air and land, and cooperated with, and trained, local partisans.

-Right before the major Russian offensive at Smolesk in 1943 316 OGBM, were dropped with parachutes in nine groups behind the enemy lines.
-Up to 300 km behind the enemies lines they blew up 700 km of railways, cooperating with local partisans, using 3500 explosive charges.
+Immediately before the major Russian offensive at Smolesk in 1943, 316 OGBM were dropped by parachute in nine groups.
+Up to 300 km behind the enemy lines, they blew up 700 km of railways in cooperation with local partisans, using 3,500 explosive charges.